 “I remember the take-off being freaky; I was really scared and didn’t know whether I was going to survive.
 But before I knew it I was in Gisborne and rushed straight into ED.”

 Ben sustained serious knee, pelvic and chest injuries in the accident.
-Initially treated in Gisborne he was then flown to Auckland for
+Initially treated in Gisborne he was then flown to Auckland for critical specialist care.

 In hospital, Ben says, he asked repeatedly about the other driver.